REDUCE YOUR WASTE, LOWER YOUR FOOTPRINT

 Redcliffe Repair Cafe volunteer fixing a customer’s pressure hose (image source: ABC Radio Brisbane, Lucy Stone).

-2. Check to see if the repair café takes bookings in advance with their online booking system.
-At this stage, they may want to know what your item is and how it’s broken.
-It’s best to only stick with items that you can physically carry into the café.
+2. Check out if the repair café takes booking online.
+They may want to know your broken item is and how it is broken (some may request a photo).
+You can only bring in items that you can carry to the repair café.

-3. The repair cafés operate on different days and in different places so it is best to work out which one is closest or most convenient to you.
-They will identify what may need to be done and if they have volunteers who can repair it, then they will schedule a time for you to meet with your volunteer.
+3. The repair cafés operate at different times and days and in different places so best to check which one is closest or most convenient to you.
+They will identify what may need to be done and if they have volunteers who can repair your item, then they wills schedule a time for you to meet with their volunteer.
+If you need a replacement part, you will need to bring that along as repair cafés are not able to keep a stock of spare parts etc.

-4. Enjoy the atmosphere of the community repair cafes – it is a wonderful way to connect with your local community.
-One day, you may even want to volunteer your time to repairing as it is such a great cause.
-You can sit and chat with your repairers, maybe grab a coffee and stay at the café while your item is being fixed.
+4. Enjoy the friendly atmosphere of the repair café – it is a wonderful way to connect with your local community.
+One day you may even want to volunteer your time to help out at the repair café.
+Volunteers are always welcomed and repair café need people to help with a whole range of activities, including repair.

-Remember, being a free service, repair cafés are operated by volunteers and may not always have the right skills or capacity to fix all the items you need repairing.
-However, it’s still worth having the item repaired instead of buying new (more on this below).
-So if the free repair cafés can’t fix your item, try supporting local businesses and go to a paid repair and restoration service, which can often be cheaper than buying new anyway.
-If repair is not possible, many repair cafés will be able to direct to recycling or reuse centres.
+Remember, being a free volunteer run service, repair cafés may not always have the right repair skills or capacity to fix all of the items you need fixing.
+However, it is worth going along to visit your repair café to see as they can share information about how to look after your products and how to properly dispose of products if they cannot be repaired.
+If the repair cafés can’t fix your item, try supporting local businesses and go to a repair and restoration service, which can often still be cheaper than buying new.

 Repair cafés in Brisbane and surrounds: